 Another security feature is ALE’s unique IoT containment technology which connects any Wi-Fi device securely and automatically.
 This is a simple and cost-efficient way to virtually segment your network versus physically segmentation which can be a very costly implementation.

 ALE also provides scanning dedicated radio on all Wi-Fi 6 access points for improved security and interference avoidance.

 ALE provides maximum security for your Wi-Fi 5 or Wi-Fi 6 deployment with simplified operations in a cost-efficient way.

 2- Methods of WPA3 (Wi-Fi Protected Access 3): How does it work?

 In WPA3-Personal mode: 128-bit encryption and 192-bit for Enterprise.
 With the use of Simultaneous Authentication of Equals, WPA3 replaces the PSK (Pre-Shared Key) for more security in key exchange.

 Mecanisme authentication SAE (Simultaneous Authentication of Equals), this protocol do not transmit a password easily, but transmit an ID derivate from the password.
 It’s more difficult for an hacker to find the value of the password.
 This system is called DPP for Wi-Fi Device Provisioning Protocol.
 It replaces the readily exploitable Wi-Fi Protected Setup (WPS).

-One of the advantages of DPP is devices can join a network through QR codes or NFC tags.
-The security is also improved for open Networks, such as education areas, hotels, auditoriums.
+The security is also improved for open Networks, such in education areas, hotels, auditoriums…